-Ravalli, also known as the Bitterroot Valley, is located in the middle of Missoula, Thompson Falls and St. Ignatius, offering incredible views of the Mission Mountains.
-It is close to some famous attractions in Montana, such as the National Bison Range, which is one of the oldest wildlife sanctuaries in the country.
+Ravalli, also known as the Bitterroot Valley, is located in the middle of Missoula, Thompson Falls, and St. Ignatius counties, offering incredible views of the Bitterroot and Sapphire Mountains.
+It is home to some of the most famous attractions in Montana, like the Lost Trail Ski Area, Leet Metcalf National Wildlife Refuge, and the Daly Mansion.

-Once home to the Bitterroot Salish tribe, Ravalli is named after the Jesuit missionary priest Antony Ravalli, who came to the Bitterroot Valley during 1845, and has been part of Montana since 1893.
+Once home to the Bitterroot Salish tribe, Ravalli is named after the Jesuit missionary priest Antony Ravalli, who came to the Bitterroot Valley in 1845, and has been part of Montana since 1893.

 The Daly House isn’t the only place where you can enjoy a guided tour, you can also spend a day on a trek through the Lee Metcalf National Wildlife Refuge.
 A guided nature walk through this national park offers options for bird watching, plus you can easily spot the various species living in the wilderness.

-The owner of the Daly house, Marcus Daly, funded various logger operations in Ravalli.
+The owner of the Daly house, Marcus Daly, funded various logger operations in Ravalli County.
 As a major part of the Butte copper operation, lumber was crucial.
-To this day, timber and agriculture form the backbone of the Ravalli economy, though tourism is consistently adding to it, too.
+To this day, timber and agriculture form the backbone of the Ravalli County economy, though tourism is consistently adding to it, too.

 Visit the Ravalli County Government website.